bltavares/p2p-links/README.md

 ## Not installed, but I check from time to time to see if I can use more

-- [Briar](https://briarproject.org/) - p2p messenger app for mobile, no desktop option
+- [Briar](https://briarproject.org/) - p2p messenger app for mobile, no desktop option, bluetooth and local wifi, requires face-to-face verification.
+No multi-hop.
+- [FireChat](https://play.google.com/store/apps/details?id=com.opengarden.firechat) - p2p messenger app for mobile, no desktop option, offers multi-hop.
+Closed-source, commercial.
 - [Matrix](https://matrix.org/) - federated messenger, [with recent](https://fosdem.org/2020/schedule/event/dip_p2p_matrix/) attempts to use overlay ([libp2p](https://libp2p.io/), y) networks to find peers.
 Awesome idea to connect to other networks and centralize the use (Matrix <-> Telegram, Matrix <-> Whatsapp), but requires maintaining a `homeserver` (main impl requires lot's of memory and a postgres db - no way).
 No good mobile chat app option yet.
 - [ZeroNet](https://zeronet.io/) - Weird hostnames, feels like darknet with a sprinkle of cryptocoin.
 Website is very pretty tho.
 Desktop-y.
 - [IPFS](https://ipfs.io/) - Their website and documentation improved a lot this last year!
 Spanwed [libp2p](https://libp2p.io/), [multiformats](https://multiformats.io/) and [ipld](https://ipld.io/) projects (also worth keeping an eye on).
 Used to have weird localhost links, but the new [IPFS Desktop](https://github.com/ipfs-shipyard/ipfs-desktop) looks much better.
 Immutable files are weird on my mind, specially for mutable content (eg blog posts) or self referential links (both requires ipns).
 Cryptocoin-y now (ethereum, filecoin, namecoin, blockstack), Desktop-y